seventh720/Home-for-programmer/README.md

 # Home-for-programmer
-A shared code repository for me and my friends/n
+A shared code repository for me and my friends
 Here stores the code from Victor